Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks: Proof of lem:GTD_with_multiplicities

-The proof for the case of $K$ users, follows by the same principles.
-The proof is based on $K$ steps, each of them consist of 2 stages (except of the first step): Reordering stage and 1-GMD stage.
+The proof for the case of $K$ users, follows the same principles of the special cases presented in \secref{ss:space_time_proof_K_2_n_2} and Appendices \ref{app:proof_K_3_n_2}, \ref{app:proof_n_2}, \ref{app:proof_K_2}.
+The proof is composed of $K$ steps, each of which consists of 2 stages (except for the first step): a reordering stage and a 1-GMD stage.

 Denote by $\left\{ \mA_k \right\}$ the extended matrices corresponding to $N$ channel uses.